Myanmar junta chief urges economic action as Western pressure grows

 Britain, Germany and Japan have also condemned the violence and U.N.
 Secretary-General Antonio Guterres urged the military to stop repression.

-Myanmar, which has in the past been unswayed by sanctions, denounced what it called interference in its affairs.
+Myanmar has in the past been unswayed by sanctions and denounced what it called interference.

+Giant neighbour China, which has traditionally taken a softer line with Myanmar, said any international action should contribute to Myanmar’s stability, promote reconciliation and avoid complicating the situation, media reported.

-Indonesia, meanwhile, is pushing Southeast Asian neighbours to agree on a plan that would keep the junta to its promise of holding elections after a year, with monitors to ensure they are fair and inclusive, sources familiar with the proposal said.
+Indonesia was pushing Southeast Asian partners to support a plan to keep the junta to its promise of holding new elections, with monitors to ensure they are fair, sources familiar with the proposal said.

+On Tuesday, an Indonesian foreign ministry spokesman said a new election was not Indonesia’s position.

-Reporting by Reuters Staff; Writing by Ed Davies, Robert Birsel; Editing by Clarence Fernandez, Stephen Coates & Simon Cameron-Moore
+Reporting by Reuters Staff; Writing by Ed Davies, Robert Birsel; Editing by Stephen Coates and Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.